24Bouchers/Capping/README.md

 ## Introduction

-The purpose of this API is to allow GTel employees to insert static IP addresses through their website and verify through their FreeRADIUS servers.
+The purpose of RadiusUI is to allow GTel employees to insert static IP addresses through their website and verify through their FreeRADIUS servers.
 This webpage also displays relevant data about their servers, connectivity, MAC addresses, and IP Addresses.

 ## Authentication